-Following that, and his defeat of Iskander, Gilgamesh remains that he considers the King of Conquerors a worthy opponent.
+- Following that, and his defeat of Iskander, Gilgamesh remarks that he considers the King of Conquerors a worthy opponent.

 Rider: "Even if you are not my master, you are still my friend."

-Tokiomi's last scene with Rin and Aoi struck a chord in me for some reason.
+- Tokiomi's last scene with Rin and Aoi.
 It's the closest we'll ever get to seeing the Tohsakas happy.

 - if you're counting out of character moments, the ending of the Einzbern Consultation Room series and it's sudden turn towards a fully self-absorbed ending.
 Especially the last words between the Grail's Lawyer and Student Number Zero, which makes the normally annoying, depressing, and occasionally funny Tiger Dojo segments of FSN suddenly heartwarming.
 Zero-chan kept her promise to become an instructor who corrects bad ends and is kind to Ilya...
 In her own way.

 - This can double as a Tearjerker, but in the last episode, Waver looking into the bag with the video game Rider bought early on in the series and finding another shirt like the one Rider wears is extremely touching especially since Rider is gone.
 He even goes on to play the game...